russellelliott/CSE233-Project/README.md

 The project consists of 3 main directories

 `analysis_results`: Contains the analysis results ran from `evalMultiple.py` on the files from the `bash2text` directory.

 `bash2text`: Contains the following files:

-* `main.py`: Runs the unedited prompts from the `RedCode-Exec` dataset.
-Generates output JSON files with outputs from the LLMs.
+`main.py`: Runs the unedited prompts from the `RedCode-Exec` dataset.
+Generates output JSON files (let's call these the "prompt result files [PRF]" ) with outputs from the LLMs.
 These outputs are put in the `api_responses` folder within the `bash2text` directory.

-* `main-context.py`: Uses many of the functions from `main.py`, but runs with custom "jailbreak" prompts to try to encourage the LLM to generate malicious code.
+`main-context.py`: Uses many of the functions from `main.py`, but runs with custom "jailbreak" prompts to try to encourage the LLM to generate malicious code.

-* `evalMultiple.py`: Parses through selected files from the `bash2text/api_responses` folder.
-Evaluates whether a prompt is a success or rejection through string comparison to several strings used in RedCode evaluaiton file: https://github.com/AI-secure/RedCode/blob/main/evaluation/RedCode_Exec/evaluation.py Saves logs to `analysis_results` folder.
+`evalMultiple.py`: Parses through a selected list of files from the `bash2text/api_responses` folder.
+Evaluates whether a prompt is a success or rejection through string comparison to several strings used in RedCode evaluaiton file: https://github.com/AI-secure/RedCode/blob/main/evaluation/RedCode_Exec/evaluation.py

+Based on this information, it produces the following content:
+1. For each file in the selected list of files, saves logs to `analysis_results` folder.
+This is used to produce the bar chart.
+2. Produces color-coded bar charts to visible indicate how often the LLMs succeeded or failed to generate malicious code, or encountered a 429 rate error.
+3. Produce an aggregated results file (aggregated_results.json) from the data of all the files in the selected list.
+Breaks down by index, then by the PRF files, then by prompt.

 `RedCode-Exec`: contains the files from the RedCode dataset for Bash and Python codes and prompts https://github.com/AI-secure/RedCode/tree/main/dataset `llm-performance`: Contains graphs based off the `analysis_results` files, showing how often each of the LLMs succeeded or failed in generated malicious code, or encoutnered some sort of 429 rate limit error.
 While this has been tackled previously for GPT4o and Claude, Gemini experieinced it a few times recently.